AdobeDocs/analytics-platform.en/help/analysis-workspace/export/t-schedule-report.md

 Adobe uses the password to encrypt scheduled projects, whether they are sent in .pdf or .csv formats.

-After your company has purchased the Healthcare Shield SKU and has been enabled for it, the prompt to create a password for a scheduled project pops up under two circumstances:
+After your company has purchased the Healthcare Shield SKU and has been enabled for it, the prompt to create a password for a scheduled project is displayed in the following circumstances:

 * When someone creates a new scheduled project.

 * When an existing scheduled project is about to be sent.
-The currently scheduled project will be disabled until password protection is in place.
-The owner of the scheduled project will receive an email to this effect.
+The currently scheduled project is disabled until password protection is in place.
+The owner of the scheduled project receives an email informing them of this requirement.

 ![password protection](assets/password.png)

 ### Password requirements

-The password requirements conform to the Adobe standard, requiring a minimum of 8 characters with at least one number and one special character.
+The password requirements conform to the Adobe standards, requiring a minimum of 8 characters with at least one number and one special character.

 ### Password-protect a new scheduled project

-1. After you have saved your project, go to **[!UICONTROL Share]** > **[!UICONTROL Send file now]**, or [!UICONTROL Share] > **[!UICONTROL Send file on schedule]**.
+1. After you save your project, go to **[!UICONTROL Share]** > **[!UICONTROL Send file now]**, or **[!UICONTROL Share]** > **[!UICONTROL Send file on schedule]**.
 1. Follow the instructions above, under [Send file now](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-workspace/curate-share/t-schedule-report.html#now) or [Send file on schedule](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-workspace/curate-share/t-schedule-report.html#schedule).

 ### Password-protect an existing scheduled project

-Prior to the time for which a project is scheduled, the project's owner will receive an email similar to this:
+Before a project is scheduled, the project owner receives an email similar to this:

 ![email](assets/email-password.png)

-1. Log back into Customer Journey Analytics.
+1. Log in to Customer Journey Analytics.
-1. Click **[!UICONTROL View Scheduled Project]**.
+1. Select **[!UICONTROL View Scheduled Project]**.
 1. In the **[!UICONTROL Edit scheduled project]** dialog, enter and re-enter a password.
-1. Let (only) the recipients of the scheduled project know about this password.
+1. Let the recipients of the scheduled project know about this password.
+Do not distribute the password to people who are not recipients of the scheduled project.